murchie85/twitterCyberMonitor/README.md

 ## What this user tweeted

-RT @ReversingLabs: #LearningWithReversingLabs Tomislav Pericin, Chief Architect and Co-Founder at ReversingLabs, explains what is #FileRepu…
+RT @ReversingLabs: #LearningWithReversingLabs Tomislav Pericin, Chief Architect and Co-Founder at ReversingLabs, explains what is #FileRepu…RT @ReversingLabs: #Poll Do you include continuous monitoring and inspection for all #software, whether built internally or externally?

+#S…

 # redteamguruUSER INFO
 ![image](http://pbs.twimg.com/profile_images/1349113897484054528/8HUvwx6x_normal.jpg)